 With both elective and urgent hospital admissions, smooth transition related to medicines is vital in relation to outcomes.
 Opportunities to work closely with secondary care pharmacist colleagues to promote communication across the interface and provide high quality interventions around medicines, particularly at discharge, can make a real difference to outcomes.
-This includes the local 'Transfer of Care' initiative using hospital pharmacy staff to communicate information about medicines at discharge to a patients' community pharmacy, highlighting opportunities for follow-up pharmaceutical interventions in support (Nazar H B. S., 2016).
+The new essential service supporting safe use of medicines on discharge from hospital should support improvements here.

 To promote health and well-being, the people of Hartlepool may need more support to understand the choices they have, and make, and the impact on their short and long term health.
-It may be difficult to make better choices in the absence of knowledge but also if the future is bleak - much wider improvement in opportunity is of course already recognized that is beyond the scope of pharmaceutical services.
+It may be difficult to make better choices in the absence of knowledge but also if the future is bleak - much wider improvement in opportunity is of course already recognised that is beyond the scope of pharmaceutical services.
 However, pharmaceutical services can play a valuable role in providing additional opportunities for lifestyle interventions including signposting to services and support available outside the NHS system provided adequate information and skills training for pharmacy staff is available as an enabler.

 For Hartlepool, the population still need most help to stop smoking, lose weight and improve dietary choices, reduce alcohol consumption and substance misuse and reduce sexual activity that risks pregnancy and sexually transmitted infections.
 Uptake of screening services and early awareness of cancer could be improved with high quality and targeted support in a wider range of areas.
-Healthy Living Pharmacies are ideally placed to support this and other initiatives.
+Healthy Living Pharmacies are ideally placed to support this and other initiatives as the workload of the pandemic recedes.
 As well as support directly provided in pharmacies people may need pro-active (as well as reactive) signposting into other services, such as drug/ alcohol treatment or sexual health services, or those wider services that may be available to them.
 They may need innovative as well as traditional public health campaigns based on the principles of social marketing to improve engagement with self-help or self-care activity.